-Local and state laws are in place to protect trees and vegetation.
-They ensure that future generations can continue to enjoy the quality of life that makes the Redlands special.
+Local and State laws are in place to protect trees and vegetation.
+These laws ensure that future generations can continue to enjoy the quality of life that makes Redlands Coast special.

-The value of trees and vegetation in the Redlands
+The value of trees and vegetation on Redlands Coast

-There are many reasons Redland City Council encourages the community to treasure and nurture local vegetation.
+There are many reasons Council encourages the community to treasure and nurture local vegetation.
 These include:

-- Helping to shape the natural beauty and colour that is Redlands
+- helping to shape the natural beauty and colour that is Redlands Coast

-- Providing green space and protect wildlife corridors
+- providing green space and protecting wildlife corridors

-- Protecting waterways, prevent erosion and help improve air quality
+- protecting waterways, preventing erosion and helping improve air quality

-- Helping diminish traffic noise and provide environmental screens
+- helping diminish traffic noise and providing environmental screens

 - helping encourage a sense of peace and tranquillity.